jpe442/dodateweb/README.md

 #### Done.
 - Clicking the check completion box	&#9744; of the todo component seemlessly sends the the todo to the right menu drawer.

-- The *Right Menu Drawer* pops open and extends to the left as the cursor hovers over the slim hidden HTML element running up the left side of the workweek calendar.
+- The *Right Menu Drawer* pops open and extends to the left as the cursor hovers over the slim hidden HTML element running up the right side of the workweek calendar.
 <br>

 [Back to Table of Contents](#contents)